"Bass solo, take one. (echo)

 - Percy Jones (Brand X, Tunnels, various Brian Eno albums): Type A, without a doubt, and on fretless electric bass, to boot.

-- Steve Kilbey of The Church: Type B.
+- Steve Kilbey is the lead singer of The Church.

-- Bakithi Kumalo is a Type D, as one can hear on nearly half the tracks of Paul Simon’s Graceland.
+- Bakithi Kumalo is a lead musician and soloist whose fretless bass generally carries the melody—for an example, check out nearly half the tracks of Paul Simon's Graceland.

 - Dominic "Forest" LaPointe (Augury, Beyond Creation, Atheretic, Quo Vadis etc.): Type A. Mastering a left-handed 6-string fretless bass guitar is bound to get quite some attention.